We all know that you don’t need a rooster to get an egg, right? Our hens will lay an egg daily with or without any assistance from the male sex.

 Once she becomes fully broody, the rooster will not fuss with her.
 He may be a Mr. Nice Guy and sit on her eggs for a while, but most roosters don’t.
 His involvement with the chicks will not start until they are hatched.

-Our broody will diligently turn, warm and fuss over her eggs for the next 21 days.
-During that time she will rarely leave the nest.
+Our broody will diligently turn, warm, and fuss over her eggs for the next 21 days.
+During that time, she will rarely leave the nest.

 You may see her once a day run out to poop, perhaps have a quick dust bath and then run back to the nest where she will rearrange her eggs before sitting again – total dedication!

 Once hatched, Mama will take great care of her little chicks.
-No-one will mess with a broody hen and chicks – she will defend them most vigorously.
+No one will mess with a broody hen and chicks – she will defend them most vigorously.

-They will learn all they need to know from her and if the rooster is a ‘family guy’ he too, will take turns looking out for his offspring.
+They will learn all they need to know from her, and if the rooster is a ‘family guy,’ he, too, will take turns looking out for his offspring.